 Drinking Morning Kick has several claimed benefits, including:

-- Gut health
+- Supports gut health

-- Supports healthy joint and skin
+- Promotes joint and muscle health

-- Sustained energy and focus
+- Boosts energy

 While taking this health supplement daily may support your gut health, there may not be enough of the other ingredients to provide benefits for joint and skin health, energy levels, focus, and relaxing the mind.